 The Launch: Share Your Store with the World

 The time has come to take your store live.
 It’s thrilling to hit the button that makes it possible for customers around the globe to connect with your brand.
 As the owner of a fully functional online store, it’s time to think beyond the free trial.
-How much is Shopify going to cost you?
-You have multiple options, so let’s look at the benefits that come with each of the pricing tiers.
-Here’s a comprehensive look are the 5 options (pricing in USD):

-- Shopify Lite: $9 a month
+- Basic: $39 a month

-- Shopify: $79 a month
+- Shopify: $105 a month

-- Advanced Shopify: $299 a month
+- Advanced: $399 a month

-- Shopify Plus: $2,000+ a month
+- Shopify Plus: $2,300 a month

-The monthly price jumps considerably for Advanced Shopify, so there’s no need to consider it unless you need 8 staff accounts or even more in-depth reporting.
-And, last but not least, Shopify Plus is an enterprise-level product that doesn’t apply to you at this stage in the game.
+The monthly price jumps considerably for Advanced Shopify, so there’s no need to consider it unless you need eight staff accounts or even more in-depth reporting.
+And last but not least, Shopify

-As you move forward with your online store (dreaming of the magical day when you’ll need to upgrade to Shopify Plus because your operations are so large), you can rest easy knowing that Shopify has your back.
+As you move forward with your online store (dreaming of the magical day when you’ll need to upgrade to Shopify because your operations are so large), you can rest easy knowing that Shopify has your back.
 Their customer support team is available any time of day.
 Better yet, you have the option of contacting them via phone call, chat, text, or email.
 So if a particular channel is overloaded, you can switch gears and reach help faster.

 If you’d like additional support, our Start and Scale masterclass covers everything you need to know about launching and then growing your online store.
 If you’ve ever wondered what formula top-performing sellers use to drive their businesses, this is your chance to peek behind the curtain.